axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-sources-network/proxy-prot-intro/proxy-prot-w-mech/_index.md

   - When the proxy protocol header is `PROXY UNKNOWN`, no additional macros are added.

-  - When {{% productparam "abbrev" %}} cannot parse a proxy protocol header, the connection is closed:
+  - When {{% param "product.abbrev" %}} cannot parse a proxy protocol header, the connection is closed:

     ```c